-These regulations have been approved to best utilize roadways and parking areas for the benefit of University of Nevada, Reno students, staff, faculty, and visitors; to assure access at all times for ambulances and firefighting equipment; and to attempt to protect all persons on the campus from injury by vehicles.
+These regulations have been approved to best utilize roadways and parking areas for the benefit of University of Nevada, Reno students, staff, faculty and visitors; to assure access at all times for ambulances and firefighting equipment; and to attempt to protect all persons on campus from injury by vehicles.

-The operation of a motor vehicle or bicycle on university property is a privilege granted by the university and is not an inherent right of any faculty/staff member, student or visitor and can be denied or revoked for cause at any time.
+Operating a motor vehicle or bicycle on university property is a privilege granted by the university and is not an inherent right of any faculty, staff member, student or visitor.
+This privilege can be denied or revoked for cause at any time.

 The Parking and Transportation Services Department and the University Police Department are authorized to enforce the University Parking Regulations.

 All motor vehicles used on university property shall be officially registered with the Parking and Transportation Services Department and shall properly display a valid University of Nevada, Reno parking permit.
-All faculty, staff, and students are eligible to register a motor vehicle and obtain a valid parking permit.
-Registration/permit fees, as approved by the President, shall be charged.
+All faculty, staff and students are eligible to register a motor vehicle and obtain a valid parking permit.
+Registration or permit fees, as approved by the President, shall be charged.

 The Shuttle Bus Passenger Policy is strictly enforced on all campus shuttles.

 Permit parking areas require proper permits to be displayed Monday through Thursday from 7:30 a.m. to 8:00 p.m. and Friday from 7:30 a.m. to 5:00 p.m., throughout the entire year, unless otherwise specified.
 Parking areas designated as 'enforced 24 hours per day, 7 days a week' require that an authorized permit to be displayed at all times.
 These areas include, but are not limited to, Yellow and Orange signed zones.

 Exceptions: (Exceptions do not apply to Circus Circus or Free Carpool Permits)

 - During special events, additional parking restrictions may apply.